 The majority of class time will be devoted to the practice of specific 3D techniques as you create your own work.
 There will be daily lessons on particular techniques relevant to the class level.
 Other classes will be divided between viewing of inspirational work and group critiques.

 An animation is multidisciplinary and please feel free to suggest films, animations, music, books, etc., that you think may be of interest to your class colleagues.

 You are required to have a sketchbook to develop all your drawings.
 These will be used by you to create your 3D models.
 All students must have an acid free paper sketchbook, preferably 8 1/2 x 12 inches.

 You are required to develop a blog that organizes and archives all of the various work you are producing in the course.
 This blog should be updated for each and every class with progress on the goals of your project with both writing about and posting images.
 This blog will allow you to be a participant in critiques as you develop your sketches and storyboards for all projects and upload your renders to viewing and critique.
 This blog will be reviewed throughout the semester and graded accordingly.
 Spell check all, please.

 Vimeo or youtube upload of your completed work.

-1 application to an animation festival or exhibition outside of OSU of your choice.
+One application to an animation festival or exhibition of your choice outside of OSU.

 Department of Art Attendance Policy

 Timely and regular attendance is an expectation of all courses in the Department of Art.
 We understand that each student may upon occasion need to be away from class due to illness or other important matters.
 The following policy recognizes these life issues while establishing a set of academic standards that must be adhered to.